Kooluve/Better-Mouse-And-Gamepad/CONTRIBUTING.md

   * Sets `git commit` template for the repository to `./.dev/commit-template`, and
   * Copies the contents of `./.dev/hooks/` to `./.git/hooks/`.

+**Ensure that you skim through `./.dev/bootstrap.sh` before running it, as you should never run an unfamiliar script that you found on the internet.**

 ### Troubleshoot

 If you run into any issues when setting up your environment, message me through GitHub